irmen/cx16assem/README.md

 ## Usage

+*Note:* requires using a SD-card image to be mounted as drive 8 in the emulator, doesn't work currently on a host filesystem passthrough.

 Usage should be self-explanatory.
 When started, the assembler prints the available commands.
 After successfully assembling a source file, a summary will be printed.